tvpeter/tvpeter/README.md

 ### Hi there 👋

-My name is Peter Tyonum, a backend engineer with 4+ years experience in PHP and Javascript and looking to start working in a Bitcoin or Lightning Network role.
+My name is Peter Tyonum, a backend engineer with experience in PHP, JavaScript, and Rust.

 <!--
 **tvpeter/tvpeter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.